 Journalist.
 Filmmaker.
 Public Speaker.

-Before going into business for herself, Eman was the Communications Coordinator for Grace Hebert Curtis Architects and weekend anchor at KATC TV 3, the ABC affiliate in Lafayette, LA.
-As communications coordinator, she curated all digital marketing content for the firm.
-During her time at the station, she gained her first Emmy nomination and Louisiana Association of Broadcasters award for her series “Worthy of Redemption?” which takes a closer look at the state's habitual offender law through the eyes of Fate Winslow.
+Before going into business for herself, Eman was the weekend anchor at KATC TV 3, the ABC affiliate in Lafayette, LA.
+During her time in local television she gained her first Emmy nomination and Louisiana Association of Broadcasters award for her series “Worthy of Redemption?” which takes a closer look at the state's habitual offender law through the eyes of Fate Winslow.

-She is a graduate of UL Lafayette with a bachelor's in mass communication and the University of the Southwest with a master's degree in communication and media studies.
+She is a graduate of UL Lafayette with a bachelor's in mass communication.
+She also holds a master's degree from the University of the Southwest in communication and media studies.

-She is an active member of the National Association of Black Journalists, Broadcast Education Association, Radio Television and Digital News Association, Louisiana Association of Broadcasters, New Orleans Video Access Center, and Louisiana Film and Entertainment Association.
+She is an active member of the National Association of Black Journalists, Broadcast Education Association, Radio Television and Digital News Association, New Orleans Video Access Center, and Louisiana Film and Entertainment Association.